mexplatform/mex-vocabulary/vocabulary/README.md

 Besides, each configuration is related to one specific software implementation (`mexalgo:Implementation`)

 * **The runs**: here the `:Execution` entity is the central class of the `core` layer and receives the spotlight on our schema definition.
 It is defined as a hub for linking the three layers (`mexcore`, `mexalgo` and `mexperf`).
 Concisely one instance of `:Execution` is performed on behalf of an `:Algorithm` and produces one or more `:PerformanceMeasure`, represented by the `:ExecutionPerformance` class (e.g.: `:ex1 prov:used :algA` and `:execperf :prov:wasGeneratedBy :exec1`).
-It is worth noting the abstraction level for modeling the execution process: for representing **the set of runs** the algorithm has performed over a dataset (or a subset) (i.e.: an overall execution), the appropriete class is the `:OverallExecution`, whereas for representing the run over each `dataset example` (i.e.: a single execution), the relevant class is the `:SingleExecution`, although less appropriate for the abstraction level required for presenting experimental results.
+It is worth noting the abstraction level for modeling the execution process: for representing **the set of runs** the algorithm has performed over a dataset (or a subset) (i.e.: an overall execution), the appropriete class is the `:ExecutionOverall`, whereas for representing the run over each `dataset example` (i.e.: a single execution), the relevant class is the `:ExecutionSingle`, although less appropriate for the abstraction level required for presenting experimental results.
 Below are listed additional related entities:
   * `:Model`: basic information regarding the used/generated model
   * `:Phase`: train, validation or test
   * `:ExampleCollection`: the set of `:Example` instances represent a single `dataset example` (also defined as *instance*, or, more technically, a dataset *row*).
 It is useful when you're describing each execution for each dataset example (e.g.: a test dataset which contains 100 examples [100 rows] is represented by 100 `:ExampleCollection` instances, each of these representing a *row*) and want to store the values for some reason.

 #### mexalgo
-* `:Implementation`: the software implementation used in the experiment
+* `:Tool`: the software tool used by the experiment
-* `:Algorithm`
+* `:Algorithm`: the algorithm
-* `:AlgorithmParameter`: the set of hyperparamters
+* `:HyperParameter`: the set of hyperparamters for a given algorithm
+* `:AlgorithmClass`: the class of an algorithm (e.g.: `Decision Trees` or `Support Vector Machines`)

-Additionally, three classes are defined into this layer in order to provide more formalism for the algorithm, although not crucial (and are instantiated in a transparent way to the end user) for the execution description `:LearningMethod`, `:LearningProblem` and `:AlgorithmClass`
+Additionally, two classes are defined into this layer in order to provide more formalism for the algorithm, although not crucial (and are instantiated in a transparent way to the end user) for the execution description `:LearningMethod` and `:LearningProblem`

 #### mexperf
 * `:ExecutionPerformance`: this class links the `:Execution` and its results, i.e., it's an entity for interlinking the `mexcore` and `mexperf` layers.
 For each execution you have to define at least one `:PerformanceMeasure` or `:ExamplePerformance` or `:UserDefinedMeasure` (see details below)